Syntax Guide

 Specifies whether to pull submodules.

-When the value is of type Boolean, it is equivalent to setting git.submodules.enable to the value of git.submodules, and git.submodules.remote to the default value false.
+When the value is Boolean type, it is equivalent to specifying git.submodules.enable as the value of git.submodules, and git.submodules.remote as the default value false.

 git.submodules.enable